LSEG-API-Samples/Example.RKD.Python.HTTPJSON/README.md

 - trkd_newsstory.py: An example application that shows how to subscribe the News Story data from TRKD service
 - trkd_intraday.py: An example application that shows how to subscribe the Intraday Time-series data from TRKD service
 - trkd_interday.py: An example application that shows how to subscribe the Interday Time-series data from TRKD service
+- trkd_onlinereport.py: An example application that shows how to subscribe the Online Report data from TRKD service
+- trkd_chart.py: An example application that shows how to subscribe and download the Chart image data from TRKD service

 #prerequisite